 The Audit Committee, which held two meetings during the year, includes all of the members of the Board except for the CEO.
-Sverker Martin-Löf is chairman of the Audit Committee.
+Sverker Martin-Löf chairs the Audit Committee.
 The Audit Committee is tasked with examining the routines for the Company's risk management, governance and control, and financial reporting.
 The Company's investment instructions and finance policy are adopted each year by the Board.
-The Chairman of the Board maintains regular contact with the Company's auditors to ensure that internal and external reporting meet established requirements and to discuss the scope of the Corporate Governance Report and the focus of audit work.
-The auditors normally report their observations to the Audit Committee in connection with their review of the nine-month interim report and in connection with their audit of the year-end financial statements.
+The Chairman of the Board maintains regular contact with the Company's auditors to ensure that internal and external reporting meet established requirements and to discuss the scope and focus of the audit work.
+The auditors normally report their observations to the Audit Committee in connection with their review of the ninemonth interim report and in connection with their audit of the year-end financial statements.
 No compensation has been paid to the members for their work on the committee.